immcantation/immcantation/docs/tutorials/tutorials.rst

     10x_tutorial

-Immcantation Vignettes
+Vignettes
 -------------------------------------------------------------------------------------------

 Detailed usage documentation and tutorials for each individual tool in Immcantation are provided in the main documentation pages for each tool.
-The following list of shortcuts cover common usage examples.
-Note, each link will leave the main Immcantation portal page.
+The following list of shortcuts cover common analyses.
+Note, each link will leave the Immcantation portal page.

 .. toctree::
     :maxdepth: 1